grappendorf/caretaker-server/README.md

 Note: This only works if the development user on the host has the same user id (1000) as the user in the Docker container.

-* Build the container image with `rake docker:workspace` (the resulting image is tagged with _grappendorf/caretaker-server:workspace_)
+* Build the container image with `./bin/build-workspace` (the resulting image is tagged with _grappendorf/caretaker-server:workspace_)
 * Create a new network with `docker network create caretaker`
 * Then start the workspace with `bin/start-workspace`